Iowa School Counselor Certification

 Step 6: Submit Your Application

-Your application for Iowa School Counselor license must be submitted online, using the Iowa Board of Educational Examiners link, located here.
+Your application for Iowa School Counselor license must be submitted online through the Iowa Board of Educational Examiners.

 Additional Information